squidnose/Voidlinux-Post-Install-TUI/README.md

 # Voidlinux-Post-Install-Script-TUI
 A whiptale TUI for my voidlinux scripts (Including scripts).

+The Goal is to make configuring and managing Voidlinux easier.

 I you want [Installation Instructions](install.md) open the install.md